neilg63/string-patterns/README.md

 Together, these crates aim to make working with strings as easy in Rust as it is Javascript or Python with cleaner syntax.
 Simpler string matching methods such as starts_with, contains or ends_with will always perform better, especially when processing large data sets.

 The core *PatternMatch* and *PatternReplace* traits are implemented for arrays and vectors of strings to avoid compiling regular expression in a loop.
 You may need to reimplement these for vectors of custom structs as shown in the example below.
-Simply calling **my_sytring.pattern_match("complex_regex_pattern")** in a loop is an anti-pattern leading to expensive repeated compilation of the same regular expression.
+Simply calling **my_sytring.pattern_match("complex_regex")** in a loop is an anti-pattern leading to expensive repeated compilation of the same regular expression.

 ### Method overview
 | Position | Component(s) | Meaning |